 Like bench warrants, arrest warrants do not expire.
 However, they may be subject to the underlying statute of limitations governing how long after the commission of a crime a suspect can be charged.
 Unlike bench warrants, these warrants are issued after an application from the police to the judge when they believe they have enough evidence to arrest a suspect for a crime.
 They are also usually acted upon immediately, meaning that once a judge issues an arrest warrant, the police will seek you out to place you under arrest right away.

 Usually, you will not have notice that an arrest warrant has been issued and you are going to be placed under arrest.
-If you do learn a warrant has been issued, contact a skilled criminal defense attorney like those at The Law Offices of Lloyd Long as soon as possible.
+If you do learn a warrant has been issued, contact a skilled criminal defense attorney like those at The Liberty Law Team as soon as possible.
 We can try to work out a deal for you to surrender without being publicly arrested.
 If you have already been arrested, our skilled Philadelphia bail hearing attorneys will fight to get you released quickly on little or no bail, and then can begin working on getting the underlying charges downgraded or dismissed.
 We can also comb over the arrest warrant to be sure it has been validly issued and executed and challenge it if we think there was no probable cause for the judge to issue.

 Do Philadelphia Search Warrants Expire?